 The platform shift toward online, mobile, and casual gaming has led to a revolution in creative gaming methods.
 Studies in immersive, multi-player, and mobile gaming platforms, such as the iPhone, iPad, and Android, provide students with valuable learning experiences in these ubiquitous technologies.

 Parsons participates in initiatives like Quest to Learn, a public school that integrates digital tools and game design with traditional learning methods, and Games for Change, a nonprofit that develops games aimed at producing positive social outcomes.
 These projects illustrate a commitment to and engagement with the growing use of games in many parts of society.

 New York is the epicenter of new gaming trends.
-The city features many mobile media and casual gaming development houses and a massive, independent game developers community.
+The city features many mobile media and gaming development houses and a massive independent game developers community.
 Parsons plays a leading role in that community as host school for the northeast chapter of the Independent Game Developers Association (IDGA).